marifinstad/anvendt-data-science/README.md

 A summary of the doc's purpose, problem, solution, and desired outcome, usually in 3-5 sentences.

+This document outlines the design for a machine learning system aimed at predicting heart failure in individuals.
+The primary goal is to enhance early detection and management of heart diseases, which are responsible for 31% of global deaths.
+Leveraging a comprehensive dataset comprising 11 key features, our solution involves developing a robust and interpretable machine learning model.
+The desired outcome is to achieve a minimum accuracy of 90% in identifying potential heart disease cases.
+The solution will be delivered through an intuitive web application, empowering healthcare professionals to make timely and informed decisions.

 ## 2. Motivation
 Why the problem is important to solve, and why now.

+Cardiovascular diseases, particularly heart failure, claim millions of lives annually, necessitating urgent intervention.
+Early detection significantly improves patient outcomes, making it crucial to address this issue promptly.
+With the advent of advanced machine learning techniques and the availability of extensive datasets, now is an opportune moment to leverage these resources.
+By developing an accurate and efficient predictive model, we can revolutionize healthcare practices, enabling timely interventions and ultimately saving lives.

 ## 3. Success metrics
 Usually framed as business goals, such as increased customer engagement (e.g., CTR, DAU), revenue, or reduced cost.

+The success of our machine learning system will be measured through several key business goals:

+Accuracy: Achieve a minimum accuracy of 90% in predicting heart failure cases, ensuring the reliability of the model for medical professionals.

+User Engagement: Measure user engagement through the adoption rate of the web application by healthcare providers.
+Aim for a significant increase in the number of users actively utilizing the system for patient assessments.

+Timely Interventions: Monitor the average response time of healthcare professionals after receiving predictions.
+Strive for a reduction in response time, ensuring swift actions for patients identified as high-risk.

+Patient Outcomes: Evaluate the impact of early interventions on patient outcomes, measuring factors such as reduced hospitalizations, improved quality of life, and increased life expectancy.

+Scalability: Assess the system's scalability by monitoring its performance as the dataset grows.
+Ensure the model can handle increasing volumes of patient data without compromising accuracy, thus accommodating future expansions.

 ## 4. Requirements & Constraints
 Functional requirements are those that should be met to ship the project.
 They should be described in terms of the customer perspective and benefit.
 (See [this](https://eugeneyan.com/writing/ml-design-docs/#the-why-and-what-of-design-docs) for more details.)